Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Qualified Summary Obtainment and Privacy-Preserving Tasks

-Finally, while this section primarily considers a relatively simple problem of mean functional protection in this section, the approaches and analysis can be methodologically extended to other functions whose estimations can be boiled down to estimate the average statistic.
-For example, the covariance functional estimation is essentially the average of sample $(X_{i}(t) - \bar{X}(t))(X_{i}(s) - \bar{X}(s))$; estimating the coefficient in the function-on-scalar linear regression model is essentially the average of sample $X_{i} Y_{i}(t)$.
-Due to the inherently repetitive nature of these problems, we only provide analysis on mean functional protection and refer readers to Appendix~\ref{apd: extension of mean function} for more detailed discussions on the parallels between these problems.
+This section primarily focuses on the mean estimation and privacy protection problem, a common problem in the functional data analysis where the samples $X_{i}$ are random functions in a function space \citep{rice1991estimating,cai2011optimal}.
+Although this problem is relatively simple, its approaches and analysis can be methodologically extended to other problems where estimations can be boiled down to estimating the average functional statistic.
+For example, in functional data analysis, the covariance function estimation is essentially the average of the sample $\{(X_{i}(t) - \bar{X}(t))(X_{i}(s) - \bar{X}(s))\}_{i=1}^{n}$; estimating the coefficient in the function-on-scalar linear regression model is essentially the average of the sample $\{X_{i} Y_{i}(t)\}_{i=1}^{n}$.
+Given the inherently repetitive nature of these problems, we only provide the analysis of the mean protection and refer readers to Appendix~\ref{apd: extension of mean function} for more detailed discussions on the parallels between these problems.